othercodes/technical-assessment-console-twitter/README.md

 Alice - I love the weather today (5 minutes ago)
 ```

+# Architecture

+This application has been refactored to follow the hexagonal architecture.

 # Running the application

 To run image just build the docker image and run a new container: